shubham-gupta-code/shubham-gupta-code/README.md

 ## 🔥 About Me
 - 🐍 Learning Python deeply (solving problems daily to master it)
 - 🌐 Completed a Flask course & building small web apps
-- 🤖 Curious about AI & Data Science (future focus)
+- 🤖 Curious about AI & Data Science
 - 🎯 Goal: Build useful web apps that can be used globally
 - ✨ Documenting my journey openly to grow + help others